Mawldor/WoR-content/GB-2.md

 I ran some testing after Ledz mentionned better results with one CDMG piece, and holding ults.

 I did two different gearing options, and two different ways to fight the boss.
+I went up to the start of phase 1 at 3 stacks each time.

 Spam ults -> Self explanatory.
 If an ult is up, it's used, unless it's being held for phase 1.